Anassatti/TestAutomation/README.md

 # TestAutomation_Solution
 Automation Testing is a software testing technique that performs using special automated testing software tools to execute a test case suite.

+**Note***
+This solution is able to update and change all the time until to reach the optimal method

 **Benefits of automation testing**
 •	Providing wider function coverage
 •	Reducing the total test cost